zenml-io/zenml/docs/book/how-to/configuring-zenml/global-settings-of-zenml.md

 ## Usage analytics

 In order to help us better understand how the community uses ZenML, the pip package reports **anonymized** usage statistics.
-You can always opt-out by using the CLI command:
+You can always opt out by using the CLI command:

 ```bash
 zenml config analytics opt-out